Department Chair:James Schnepf

-Introduction to the design and construction techniques of modern language compilers, including both parsing and code generation.
-Prerequisite: 339.
+Introduction to the design and construction techniques of modern language compilers, including both parsing an code generation.
+Prerequisite: 200.

 350 Operating Systems.
 (4)

 The fundamentals of the software that drives the computer, including single-user, multi-user and multi-tasking systems.
 Topics include networks, file systems, task scheduling, multiprocessing, memory management, user interfaces and peripheral devices.
-Prerequisite: 310.
+Prerequisite: 162 or 200, 310 recommended.

 369 Ethical Issues in Computing.
 (4)

 Examines a variety of philosophical and ethical questions that arise within the development and use of computer technology.
 Students will become familiar with several models of ethical reasoning and will apply these approaches to questions in a variety of areas of computer science, including artificial intelligence, nanotechnology, software development, and cyberspace.
-Prerequisite: 230 or 310 or 339.
+Prerequisite: 200 or 230 and jr/sr standing.

 371 Individual Learning Project.
 (1-4)